Martino Romaniello’s home page

 2. Bullet Resolved stellar populations, young and old

-3. Bullet Cepheids as distance indicators and galactic tracers
+3. Bullet Cepheids as distance indicators and tracers of galactic structure

 “Young Stellar Populations in the Large Magellanic Cloud: Surprises from HST Observations” is here (PDF file, 12 MB).